-The myth of the noble savage seems to have reversed course in the last centuries: noble used to be the man who has been nurtured in nature, away from society.
-Now, noble is the man who, having foreseen the abyss of modern life approaching, from society deliberately retrieves.
-Retrieving back to nature is more popular than ever: is the cabin the best place where to have a privileged look at this era from?
+The myth of the noble savage seems to have reversed course in the last centuries: noble used to be the man who was nurtured in nature, away from society.
+Now, noble is the man who, having foreseen the abyss of modern life approaching, deliberately retreats from society.
+Returning to nature is more popular than ever: is the cabin the best place to have a privileged look at this era?
+In conversation with Leonardo Caffo.

 Great acceleration, climate change, anthropocentrism, end of the world.
 What’s your definition of Anthropocene?
 Does it make sense to talk about it or is it just a philosophical blunder that is taking us on a wrong road?